the-sett/tea-tree/README.md

 The 'tea-tree' data structure is a rose-tree implementation with some additional features that help when working with the Elm update cycle.

 In TEA update messages should contain only enough information to perform a 'delta' on the Model to derive a new Model.
-State from the model itself should not be captured, as it may get stale.
+The model itself, or larger chunks of state from it, should not be captured as they may get stale.
 Updates are asynchronous, so it is possible to have >1 Cmd in flight at the same time, which are derived from the same version of the Model.

 Every node in the tree is assigned a unique id.